 Add filling: raisins, candied citrus, dried fruit, nuts.
 And mix it all together.

-Pour into bundt pan.
+Grease and flour the inside of a large bundt cake pan.
+(YouTube video: How to grease and flour a cake pan.)
+Pour cake batter into bundt pan.
 Bake at 300 degrees F for 90 minutes, then test with a toothpick before removing the cake from the oven.
 If the toothpick is not dry, wait 10 minutes and test again.
 Set the pan onto a trivet, and let the cake rest for 20 minutes before flipping the pan over to remove the cake.

 Serve slices of cake topped with butter, cream cheese, or a custard sauce.